-One writer deserving special attention as a knowledgeable cryptologist in the seventeenth century, and the one with whose cipher I'll close this lecture, is Sir Francis Bacon, who invented a very useful cipher and mentioned it for the first time in his Advancement of Learning, published in 1604 in London.
-The description is so brief that I doubt whether many persons understood what he was driving at.
-But Bacon described it in full detail, with examples, in his great book De Augmentis Scientiarum, which was published almost twenty years later, in 1623, and which first appeared in an English translation by Gilbert Wats in 1640 under the title The Advancement of Learning.
-Bacon
+One writer deserving special attention as a knowledgeable cryptologist in the 17th Century, and the one with whose cipher I'll close this lecture, is Sir Francis Bacon, who invented a very useful cipher and mentioned it for the first time in his Advancement of Learning, published in 1604, in London.
+'The description is so brief that I doubt whether many persons understood what he was driving at.
+But Bacon described it in full detail, with examples, in his great book De Augmentis Scientiarum, which was published almost 20 years later, in 1623, and which first appeard in an English translation by Gilbert Wats in 1640 under the title The Advancement of Learning.
+Bacon called his invention the Biliteral Cipher, and it is so ingenious that I think you should be told about it so that you will all fully understand it.